ANS is committed to advancing, fostering, and promoting the development and application of nuclear sciences and technologies to benefit society.

-The David Okrent Award for Nuclear Safety was established by the Nuclear Installations Safety Division in 2019 to recognize recent contributions and accomplishments of significant value to nuclear safety.
-The award is open to ANS members active in the field of nuclear safety.
-Particular attention shall be given to identifying and recognizing valuable contributions by young professionals and students (age requirement under 40 at the time of nomination) to the safety community and to NISD sponsored activities.
+The David Okrent Award for Nuclear Safety recognizes recent contributions and accomplishments of significant value to nuclear safety.
+The award is open to ANS members under the age of 40 (at the time of nomination) active in the field of nuclear safety.
+Particular attention shall be given to identifying and recognizing valuable contributions by young professionals and students to the safety community and to NISD sponsored activities.
 Recipient qualifications shall be documented in recommendation letters to the NISD H&AC as part of the nomination process.

 This award is not intended to be given on an annual basis, but rather when the NISD H&AC deems such recognition to be appropriate.

 The award consists of an engraved plaque that will be presented by the chair of the NISD-EC at the 1st NISD session of the ANS Annual Meeting.
 It may be accompanied by a monetary gift if the NISD-EC so decides.
 Whether to present a monetary gift and, if so, its amount, will be determined on a yearly basis by the NISD-EC unless a perpetual financial plan is enacted.